iistrate/DFA/README.md

 # DFA
 Python DFA simulator

-A deterministic finite automaton(DFA) —also known as deterministic finite state machine— is a finite state machine that accepts/rejects finite strings of symbols and only produces a unique computation (or run) of the automaton for each input string.
+A deterministic finite automaton(DFA) â€”also known as deterministic finite state machineâ€” is a finite state machine that accepts/rejects finite strings of symbols and only produces a unique computation (or run) of the automaton for each input string.